Welcome to

 Transportation

-Mercer offers a well-developed transportation network, including highways and public transit options.
-NJ Transit provides bus and rail services throughout the region, connecting residents to nearby cities like Trenton and Philadelphia.
-Additionally, Mercer is close to major highways like the New Jersey Turnpike and Interstate 295, making it easy to commute to other areas.
+Mercer features an extensive transportation network, including major highways and public transit options.
+NJ Transit provides both bus and rail service throughout the region, offering convenient connections to cities such as Trenton, Newark, and Philadelphia.
+The township’s proximity to the New Jersey Turnpike and Interstate 295 enables easy commuting and regional travel.

 Send A message